 - Your monitored resource (i.e., your website or application) needs to accept traffic from the IP addresses of our synthetic locations.

 - Also, for Dynatrace Managed, the Cluster ActiveGate needs to be reachable from these new addresses.

 If you’ve previously used Synthetic monitoring from our public locations and whitelisted those IP addresses within your organization, you will need to expand this list by adding the new addresses that our synthetic public locations will be using.

-Note: If you don’t whitelist these locations, your monitor executions may begin failing due to connectivity issues.
+Note: If you don’t whitelist these locations, your monitor executions might begin failing due to connectivity issues.